 - Gather and evaluate credible sources and apply critical thinking skills to effectively construct a clear and focused evidence-based argument.

 - Express ideas in a variety of forms that employ a logical, organized structure and aesthetic sensibility.

 TMI Episcopal hosts a writing center that is staffed by juniors and seniors who are selected by their English teacher based upon their writing skill, their desire to help others, and their ability to mentor other students.
-The students are trained at the beginning of the school year and the writing center is open twice a week to assist upper school students with all aspects of their writing, in all courses.
+The students are trained at the beginning of the school year and the writing tutors are available in person or electronically to assist upper school students with all aspects of their writing, in all courses.
 Senior Chapel Talk

 Every senior at TMI Episcopal delivers a 7-9 minute speech in chapel during the school year.
 This speech is written over the summer before the senior year and then revised during the first few weeks in the senior English class.
 The topics for these speeches range from anxiety to zip-lining–all focusing on aspects of student leadership with a message that is important to the student and relevant to the entire student body, faculty, and staff.